 Small things

-Sage (Breville worldwide, they’re sold as Sage in the UK as they sold the brand name here in the 80s) in reality are clever, they don’t tend to do things the same as everyone else.
+Sage (Breville worldwide, they’re sold as Sage in the UK as they sold the brand name here in the 80s) actually are clever, they don’t tend to do things the same as everyone else.
 Instead they tend to look at the way things are currently being done and to ask if there a better way to do it which may be more convenient & user friendly.

 The cable tidy for example, I’m so used to having to try to tidy up cables on the worktop behind espresso coffee machines, as the plugs are fairly close so I usually don’t need the full cable length available.
-This internal cable tidy seems obvious, however it’s not something I’d usually expect to see on an espresso machine.
+This internal cable tidy seems obvious, nevertheless it’s not something I’d usually expect to see on an espresso machine.

-The reality that you can just push the front of the top of the machine and the flap slowly opens up, for you to fill the tank from the top – or if you prefer, you can actually remove the tank from the back, again just little things like this make this machine so user friendly.
+The reality that you can actually push the front of the top of the machine and the flap slowly opens up, for you to fill the tank from the top – or if you prefer, you can actually remove the tank from the back, again just little things like this make this machine so user friendly.

 The storage tray behind the drip tray, allowing you to store bits like your other basket & backflush disk etc.